-What characterises Red Ocean vs Blue Ocean Creating Organisations?
+What characterises Red Ocean Dwelling vs Blue Ocean Creating Organisations?

 Blue Ocean companies, in contrast, access untapped market space and create demand, and so they have the opportunity for highly profitable growth.
 In Blue Oceans, competition is irrelevant.
 Yes, imitators arise, but experience shows there is a wide window of opportunity to stay ahead of imitators.